The First and Only Ph.D. in Neuroscience Offered by a Florida Public University

 The Florida State University College of Medicine Joins the Doctoral Program

 Originally organized as an interdisciplinary graduate degree program administered by the Florida State University College of Arts and Sciences, in 2009 the Florida State University College of Medicine joined the program and also began to offer the Ph.D.
 Degree in Neuroscience.
-Presently, graduate students can pursue the degree under the mentorship of over 30 Neuroscience faculty located in the Departments of Biological Science, Biomedical Sciences, Psychology, and Mathematics.
+Presently, graduate students can pursue the degree under the mentorship of over 30 neuroscience faculty located in the Departments of Biological Science, Biomedical Sciences, Psychology and Mathematics.

 The First and Only Bachelor’s Degree in Neuroscience Offered by a Florida Public University